ANANTH4004/ANANTH4004/README.md

 - 👋 Hi, I’m @ANANTH4004
-- 👀 I’m interested in BLOCKCHAIN TECHNOLOGY
+- 👀 I’m interested in BLOCKCHAIN TECHNOLOGY AND SOFTWARE DEVELOPMENT.
 - 🌱 I’m currently in my final year of Electronics and Communication Engineering

 <!---